Gitcrt5/TableTalk/replit.md

 - [ ] Comment system improvements (likes, replies, user levels)
 - [ ] Add filtering as well as search of the games list
 - [ ] Search and filter hands by criteria (dealer, vulnerability, convention)
-- [ ] User authentication and profiles
+- [ ] User profiles and statistics dashboard
 - [ ] Hand statistics and analysis

 ### UI/UX Improvements